Employing or Contracting with Open Source Contributors

 Infrastructure

 While the physical infrastructure behind ASF projects is maintained by a team of paid professionals, there’s more to project infrastructure than that.
-Keeping the CI system running effectively, understanding what supplementary infrastructure the project depends, on, and generally being useful are key ways to ensure the sustainability of the project.
+Keeping the CI system running effectively, understanding what supplementary infrastructure the project depends on, and generally being useful are key ways to ensure sustainability of the project.

 User Support

-Answering user questions is the very best way to understand the pain that your own customers are experiencing with the project.
-It will make you more responsive to them, and build your own expertise, in a way that no other activity will do.
+Answering user questions is the best way to understand the pain that your own customers are experiencing with the project.
+It will make you more responsive to them, and build your own expertise, in a way that no other activity can — which is why it directly contributes to faster problem resolution for your own teams.

 Transparency

-Many companies value secrecy in their roadmap, as they believe that it gives them a competitive advantage in the market.
+Many companies value secrecy in their roadmap, believing that it gives them a competitive advantage in the market.

 Getting Started